edwardsmith999/TTCF4LAMMPS/README.md

 The code provides a user-friendly interface to implement the Transient Time Correlation Function (TTCF) method in the [LAMMPS](https://www.lammps.org/).
 This provides better signal-to-noise ratios (SNRs) from non-equilibrium molecular dynamics (NEMD) simulations where the forcing is very weak.
 For example, the low shear rates used in tribology or rheology experiments or the small pressure gradients driving flow in fluid dynamics experiments, which are innaccesible to standard NEMD simulations.
 TTCF is a generalisation of the popular Green-Kubo method for systems driven out of equilbrium.

+Please cite our preprint if you this code for your own research:
+L. Maffioli, J. P. Ewen, E. R. Smith, S. Varghese, P. J. Daivis, D. Dini, and B. D. Todd.
+TTCF4LAMMPS: A toolkit for simulation of the non-equilibrium behaviour of molecular fluids at experimentally accessible shear rates.
+2023. https://doi.org/10.48550/arXiv.2312.02990

 Quickstart
 ----------